shorebirdtech/docs/docs/faq.md

 Notably Apple's App Store requires that an update "does not change the primary purpose of the Application by providing features or functionality that are inconsistent with the intended and advertised purpose of the Application."
-Also note that more Dart code changes will result in larger patch sizes.
+Also note that patch sizes correlate with the total amount of Dart changed from the original released app (each patch is a diff against the released dart code, not a diff to the previous patch).

 ### Does Shorebird submit to the stores for me?